HERB: Human-augmented Efficient Reinforcement learning for Bin-packing: RELATED WORK

-RL-based~\cite{sutton_reinforcement_2020} solutions aim to use a data-driven approach to solve the planning problem~\cite{hu_solving_2017, huang_planning_2023, zhao_learning_2023}.
-In the case of regular cuboid objects, and discrete bins, straightforward RL solutions tend to work well~\cite{hu_solving_2017}.
+\textbf{RL-based solutions} aim to use a data-driven approach to solve the planning problem~\cite{huang_planning_2023, zhao_learning_2023, hu_solving_2017}.
+In the case of regular cuboid objects and discrete bins, straightforward RL solutions tend to work well~\cite{hu_solving_2017}.
 When irregular objects are considered, the algorithm design becomes significantly more complex, leading to larger models~\cite{huang_planning_2023, zhao_learning_2023}.
 Thus, RL-based methods rely on either discretizing the action space by binning~\cite{huang_planning_2023} or employing a geometric-based heuristic~\cite{zhao_learning_2023} and then running an exhaustive search to estimate the state-action value $Q$ of candidate solutions.
-While such discretizations simplify the RL approach, they constrain the potential generalization of the method, and in many cases the exhaustive searches lead to long training times~\cite{huang_planning_2023, zhao_learning_2023}.
+While such discretizations simplify the RL approach, they constrain the method's potential generalization capabilities and, in many cases, exhaustive search leads to longer training times~\cite{huang_planning_2023, zhao_learning_2023}.

 \textbf{Learning from humans} has emerged as one of the leading paradigms when considering data-driven approaches for acquiring complex robotic skills~\cite{zare_survey_2024}.
 While human-inspired approaches are at the forefront of enabling complex robotic policies, they have not been exploited for 3D irregular object packing so far.
 Santos et al.~\cite{santos_andrejfsantos4boxed_2025} presented the \textit{Box packing with Everyday items Dataset (BoxED)}.
 In this study, the dataset is used to enable human-like packing policies, as well as to assess the performance of different approaches and compare them with human packing, both in terms of packing utility and qualitative characteristics.
 To facilitate the training and evaluation of different methods, a \textit{PyBullet} environment based on the dataset collection experiment~\cite{santos_andrejfsantos4boxed_2025} is implemented.
 A method for human-like packing sequence generation has also been described in the literature~\cite{santos_learning_2024}.
 In this study, a variant of that algorithm is adapted to alleviate the training and implementation complexity of the RL algorithm and to generate object packs with human-like qualities.
 Accordingly, the packing problem is decoupled into two sub-tasks: Sequence Planning (ordering the objects to pack) and Placement Prediction (how to place them).